TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-07-7-new-features-in-easy-coding-standard-22.md

 ---
 id: 49
 layout: post
-title: "Prepared Configs, Small Setup and more News in Easy Coding Standard 2.2"
+title: "7 New Features in Easy Coding Standard 2.2"
 perex: '''
-    After extensive cooperation with <a href="https://twitter.com/geekovo/status/885152407948333056">David Grudl on Nette\CodingStandard</a> EasyCodingStandard got many new features, that <strong>moved the project to completely new level of comfort</strong>.
+    After extensive cooperation with <a href="https://twitter.com/geekovo/status/885152407948333056">David Grudl on Nette\CodingStandard</a> EasyCodingStandard got 7 new features, that <strong>moved the project to completely new level of comfort</strong>.
     <br><br>
     Prepared configs, reduction of config to few lines, <code>--config</code> option and more.
 '''
 related_posts: [37]
 ---

 Huge thanks to [David Grudl](https://github.com/dg) who gave me the feedback, ideas and Windows bug fixes while working on [Nette\CodingStandard](https://github.com/nette/coding-standard) package.
-I'll write how to for Nette\CodingStandard later, but today we'll look on **new features it uses from EasyCodingStandard 2.2**.
+I'll write "how to" for Nette\CodingStandard later, but today we'll look on **new features it uses from EasyCodingStandard 2.2**.

 ## 1. Shorter Bin

-Are you tired of tyops in `vendor/bin/easy-coding-standard`? **Just use `ecs` bin instead**:
+Are you tired of tyops in `vendor/bin/easy-coding-standard`? **Now you can use `ecs` bin instead**:

 ```bash
 vendor/bin/ecs